AdobeDocs/commerce-frontend-core/src/pages/ui-components/toolbar.md

 ---
-group: ui-components-guide
-title: ListingToolbar component
+title: ListingToolbar component | Commerce Frontend Development
+decsription:
 ---

+# ListingToolbar component

 The ListingToolbar component implements a container for the listing-related elements such as paging, mass actions, filters, and bookmarks.
 It aggregates all elements that serve as tools and renders them at the top of the main table.